 At the foot of the cliff, the effect is striking.
 The tau-tau have large fixed eyes and reach out to you.

-But nothing morbid or scary in this show.
+But there was nothing morbid or frightening about this spectacle.
 On the contrary, I keep the memory of a great impression of peace.

-It must be said that the village of Lemo is located in a pretty little valley with rice fields, very quiet.
+It must be said that the village of Lemo is located in a beautiful small valley with rice fields, very quiet.
 The place is beautiful and breathes serenity.

 This is the very first site I visited during my stay in Toraja countrylast July.
-I went there with the family of Dutch with whom I sympathized and made a good stretch of road, from Makassar to the Togian Islands.
+I went there with the family of Dutch people with whom I sympathized and made a good part of the road, from Makassar to the Togian islands.

 Lemo is located about 15 kilometers south of Rantepao, where we stayed.

 It is best to visit Lemo in the morning.
-The light is more beautiful and the sun then illuminates the cliff, which is in the shadows later in the day.
+The light is more beautiful and the sun illuminates then the cliff, which is in the shade later in the day.
 Few tourists during our visit.

-At the entrance of the site, there are traditional houses tongkonan, with this curved roof so graceful.
+At the entrance of the site, there are traditional houses tongkonanwith that graceful curved roof.
 But tradition does not prevent modernity.
-One of these toraja houses was flanked by a big satellite antenna for TV.
+One of these Toraja houses was flanked by a big satellite antenna for TV.

 For this first day, we had requested the services of a guide and rented a car.
-He led us to the spectacular funeral ceremony which I have already mentioned.
+He drove us to the spectacular funeral ceremony which I have already mentioned.

-But to visit Lemo, like the other sites near Rantepao (traditional villages, tombs and rice fields), the presence of a guide is not really essential.
-Most sites are easy to access.
+But to visit Lemo, as well as the other sites close to Rantepao (traditional villages, tombs and rice fields), the presence of a guide is not really essential.
+Most of the sites are easily accessible.

-I wandered the following days solo, on a motorcycle.
-The ideal means of transport, in my opinion, to travel the small country roads between the rice fields.
+I rode around the following days on my own, on a motorcycle.
+The ideal means of transportation, in my opinion, to travel the small country roads between the rice fields.
 These trips are much more uncomfortable by car.
-Just bring a map of the area, which is found throughout the hotels and restaurants of Rantepao.
+You just need to bring a map of the area, which you can find everywhere in the hotels and restaurants of Rantepao.